robbiix/robbiix/README.md

 - 👋 Hi, I’m @robbiix
 - 👀 I’m interested in art and animation and i rlly wanna start coding lol
-- 📫 How to reach me instafram as @robbii.x :)
+- 📫 if you wanna talk to me my instagram is @robbii.x :)